AUTHORITYTRUST

 professional

-Executive-grade palette featuring navy with metallic gold and bright white.
-Sky navy provides depth for secondary elements.
-Perfect for financial institutions, legal firms, and corporate headquarters seeking to project authority and trustworthiness.
+Navy paired with metallic gold and bright white.
+Sky navy adds depth for secondary elements.
+A strong fit for financial institutions, legal firms, and corporate brands that need to look trustworthy.

 #000080